Drannor-Dosalith/Misc/The first few months.md

 # First day

 - Second day, baby would probably sleep for 5-6 hour but BE READY he/she'll be hungry when they wakeup.
+- Afterward they should feed 8 or more time in 24h
 - Monitor the amount of wet diaper and amount of stool

 ## Skin care